Similar-Appearing Native Species

 - As a family, snakeheads are native to parts of Asia and Africa.
-The northern snakehead is native to China, and possibly Korea and Russia.
+The Northern Snakehead is native to China, Korea and Russia.

-- Northern snakeheads grow to a maximum length of about 33 inches
+- Northern Snakeheads grow to a maximum length of about 36 inches and 18 pounds.

-- Generally tan in appearance, with dark brown mottling; body somewhat elongated; long dorsal fin; jaws contain numerous canine-like teeth (similar to pike or pickerel)
+- Generally tan in appearance, with dark brown mottling; body somewhat elongated; long dorsal and anal fins; jaws contain numerous canine-like teeth (similar to pike or pickerel).

-- Capable of breathing air using an air bladder that works as a primitive lung (not found in most fish)
+- Obligate air breather using an air bladder that works as a primitive lung (not found in most fish).

-- Able to hibernate in cracks and crevices during cold temperatures and to go dormant in the mud during droughts
+- Able to hibernate in substrate including cracks and crevices during cold temperatures and to go dormant in mud during droughts.

-- Voracious top-level predator, eating mostly fish, but also eats other aquatic wildlife and frogs
+- Top-level predator, eating mostly fish, but also eats other aquatic wildlife including frogs.

-- Can live out of water for as many as three days
+- Can live out of water for days as long as moist.

-- Favored as a food fish throughout southeast Asia; also believed to have curative powers.
+- Favored as a food fish throughout the world, and believed to have curative powers.
 Also sold in the aquarium trade.

-- Four species have been found in the U.S., in eight states, probably the result of releases from personal aquariums or to develop local food sources
+- Three species have been found self-sustaining in the U.S., in at least nine states, probably the result of releases from personal aquariums or to develop local food sources.

 Similar-Appearing Native Fishes